tsherif/space-shooter.c/ARCHITECTURE.md

 The Web, on the other hand, brought with it some challenges that weren't present on the native platforms.
 I use [emcc](https://emscripten.org/docs/tools_reference/emcc.html) to compile and [make](https://www.gnu.org/software/make/) again to build.
 I debug using Chrome as described in this [blog post](https://developer.chrome.com/blog/wasm-debugging-2020/), which takes a few steps to set up.
 The first is to install the [C/C++ DevTools Support Extension](https://chrome.google.com/webstore/detail/cc%20%20-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) and to enable **WebAssembly Debugging: Enable DWARF support** in the dev tools settings.
 Additionally, to ensure the extension could find the files on my system, I had to set the compilation flag `-fdebug-compilation-dir=".."` (i.e. the root of the repository relative to the build directory) and remap the file paths as outlined in this [bug report](https://github.com/emscripten-core/emscripten/issues/13486#issuecomment-779117827).
 With all that done, I can step through the C source files in the Chrome dev tools!

 In addition to the debugging challenges, the Web involves constraints that required changes to the control flow of `space-shooter.c`, the most prominent of these being the requirement that certain operations only be performed in user input callbacks, namely playing audio and entering fullscreen mode.
-This challenge is further compounded by the fact that the Web Gamepad API uses a polling system rather than events and callbacks, meaning Gamepad input, as specced, isn't considered user input for the purpose of enabling the above-mentioned operations!
+This challenge is further compounded by the fact that the Web Gamepad API uses a polling system rather than events and callbacks, meaning Gamepad input, as specced, isn't considered user input for the purpose of enabling the above-mentioned operations.
 Chrome implements [its own workaround](https://bugs.chromium.org/p/chromium/issues/detail?id=381596) for this problem, but since it's non-standard (and not supported [in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1740573)), I only support toggling fullscreen via the keyboard, even if a gamepad is connected.
 Furthermore, I implement the logic to toggle fullscreen directly in the keyboard input handler, rather than in the game loop as is done on the other platforms.
-Finally, to ensure audio is initialized correctly, I implement a start screen (and `INPUT_TO_START_SCREEN` game state) that only appears on the Web and asks the user for keyboard input to start that game so that it can do so within a keyboard input callback.
+Finally, to ensure audio is initialized correctly, I implement a start screen (and `INPUT_TO_START_SCREEN` game state) that only appears on the Web and asks the user for keyboard input to start the game so that it can do so within a keyboard input callback.

 Architectural Overview